Clevatess: Main Characters

 A baby who is the prince of the Haiden family, whom Clevatess, Alicia, and Nelluru take care of.
-Luna has a good influence on Clen as the baby’s presence is what keeps him from threatening humanity.
-It is later revealed that he is T'ala's son and his real name is Toth.
+Luna has a good influence on Klen as the baby’s presence is what keeps him from threatening humanity.
+It is later revealed that he is Toara's son and his real name is Toth.
 He is soon reunited with his mother.
+He soon develops the ability to speak and can use magical powers.